 - Abnormal uterine bleeding

 - Bleeding between periods

 - Heavy vaginal discharge or abnormal discharge with an unpleasant odour

-Sexually transmitted bacteria – especially chlamydia and gonorrhoea infections are mostly responsible for causing PID.
+Sexually transmitted bacteria – especially chlamydia and gonorrhea infections are mostly responsible for causing PID.
 Unprotected sexual intercourse is the major reason for their transmission to healthy individuals.
-Another cause is the disturbance caused to the cervix (which is a natural barrier) during menstruation, abortion, miscarriage and after childbirth.
-In some rare causes, insertion of IUD (intrauterine device) may cause the bacteria to enter in the reproductive tract.
-Similarly, any surgical procedure may also lead to the infections of the reproductive tract.
+Another cause is the disturbance caused to the cervix (which is a natural barrier) during menstruation, abortion, miscarriage, and after childbirth.
+In some rare cases, insertion of an IUD (intrauterine device) may cause the bacteria to enter the reproductive tract.
+Similarly, any surgical procedure may also lead to infections of the reproductive tract.